 Hormonal treatment for prostate cancer is one of the most effective ways of treatment.
 It can be provided in various ways: surgical and with a course of medication.

 - Surgical removal of testicles.
 This stops the production of male hormones.

 All types of hormonal treatment are very effective.
 Within 1 to 2 years, such therapy can achieve stabilization or remission of the disease in 90% of patients.
 But over time, its effectiveness is weakening.
 Then chemotherapy is prescribed for prostate cancer.
 It is used in the case of a hormone-refractory tumor.
-That is, when the tissues of the neoplasm cease to depend on the level of androgens in the blood.
+Consequently, tissues of the neoplasm cease to depend on the level of androgens in the blood.

 What foods are allowed in prostate cancer?

 Many patients are interested in the issue of diet in prostate cancer.
 Often people believe that their health depends on food after reading books about healthy nutrition.
 And there is a certain amount of truth in this.
 Especially, if you are sick with pancreatitis or peptic ulcer.
 But with prostate cancer nutrition does not matter.
-Although on the Internet you will find dozens of different diets that supposedly improve the prognosis of the disease, at present there is no evidence that the use of certain products in various combinations can improve the results of treatment of prostate cancer.
+Although on the Internet you will find dozens of different diets that supposedly improve the prognosis of the disease, but now there is no evidence that certain products in various combinations can improve the results of treatment of prostate cancer.

-In this regard, there can be only one recommendation given: eat moderately, prevent the development of obesity.
+In this regard, there can be only one recommendation given: eat moderately, preventing the development of obesity.
 Excess body weight makes it difficult to conduct all types of prostate cancer treatment, including surgery and radiation therapy.
-And the rest you can eat whatever you want, if you do not have other health problems.
+So you can eat whatever you want, if you do not have other health problems.